Translation Process

 During the string collection process, the system gathers the strings used in the system (including the strings in customized system elements, such as forms) and prepares a string collection for translation.
 You can collect all strings in the system or the strings bound to particular forms.
 Because the collection process is resource- and time-consuming, we recommend that you perform string collection on the whole system after you install the system and after updates to collect the new and updated strings.
 For details, see Collecting the Strings for Translation.

-Translation of the collected strings from U.S. English, which is used as the MYOB Advanced default language, to any other language can be performed directly in MYOB Advanced.
+Translation of the collected strings from U.S. English, which is used as the MYOB Acumatica default language, to any other language can be performed directly in MYOB Acumatica.
 Alternatively, the filtered list of strings may be exported to an Excel file, and imported back after being translated somewhere else.
 For more information, see Translating Strings.

 After you finish translating strings on the interface, when a user signs in to the system and selects a local language, the application will use strings translated to this language.
 For the strings that are not translated, the system will display the string value in the default language (U.S. English).